 - Specific paint brands

-1 – Add Titanium White or Carbon Black
+Titanium White or Carbon Black

 Titanium White is the most opaque color.
-The easiest way to make acrylics more opaque is to mix acrylic paint with a small amount of Titanium White.
-Check other colors in this full list of opaque colors.
+The easiest way to make acrylics more opaque is to mix acrylic paint with a small amount of

 Adding white color can be an easy way, but it is also a tricky one.
 By adding white we will create more pastel colors as white paint tints other colors.
-Try to add only a small amount and test the color before painting or use the color chart wheel.
+Try to add only a small amount and test the color before painting or using the color chart wheel.

 You can also paint one good coat of white or black paint before applying the main colors.
 It will make colors brighter.
 In fact, it doesn’t affect the opacity of the color but it will create the illusion of opacity as it stops the color underneath from influencing it.